drvinceknight/pfm/book/building-tools/06-documentation/tutorial/main.md

 ```

 Figure {ref}`fig:documentation_in_vscode` shows the start of the markdown file
-in VScode alongside the preview (the "Markdown All in One" plugin ensures that
+in VScode alongside the preview (the `Markdown all in one` plugin ensures that
 the mathematics is rendered see {ref}`how_to_install_a_vscode_plugin` for
 information on installing plugins).